Easy Instant Pot Bone Broth

 • Pressure Cooker Bone Broth

-• 1Layer the bones with the rest of the ingredients in the bottom of the pressure cooker.
-Cover with 12 to 14 cups of water — make sure the water covers the ingredients, but does not pass the fill line.
+2Layer the bones with the rest of the ingredients in the bottom of the pressure cooker (Instant Pot).
+Cover with 12 to 14 cups of water.
+You want the water to cover the ingredients but not pass the fill line.

 • Slow Cooker Bone Broth

-• 1Strain the stock through a fine-mesh strainer and season with additional salt to taste.
+4Strain the broth through a fine-mesh strainer and season with additional salt to taste.
 Let cool until not hot.
-Transfer to containers and refrigerate until completely chilled, about 6 hours or overnight.
+Transfer to containers and refrigerate until thoroughly chilled, about 6 hours or overnight.

 Adam and Joanne's Tips

-• Recipe inspired and adapted from Melissa Clark’s bone broth recipe.
+• The recipe was inspired and adapted from Melissa Clark’s bone broth recipe.

 Nutrition Per Serving Serving Size 1 cup / Calories 12 / Protein 1 g / Carbohydrate 1 g / Dietary Fiber 0 g / Total Sugars 0 g / Total Fat 0 g / Saturated Fat 0 g / Cholesterol 0 mg / Sodium 343 mg